Rajketha/ShareNplay/README.md

 3. **Wait for both players** to join - game starts automatically
 4. **Play 3 rounds** of the selected mini-game
 5. **See final scores** and winner/loser animations

+### File Sharing
+1. **Upload Files:**
+   - Drag & drop files or click to upload
+   - Enter a custom code for sharing
+   - Get QR code and direct link for sharing
+2. **Share Files:**
+   - Share QR code with others
+   - Or share the direct download link
+   - Mobile users can scan QR code for instant access
+3. **Download Files:**
+   - Enter the file code on the download page
+   - View file information before downloading
+   - Click download to get the file

 ## 🏗️ Project Structure